 The unit may extend the right to vote on matters within the unit to instructors, lecturers, clinical faculty, and research faculty who are not degree candidates in the units of their appointments.
 Such persons shall not be defined as faculty members for purposes of determining faculty representation for the Faculty Senate.
 The power to extend the voting right shall be reserved to that segment of the unit faculty that holds voting privileges within the university faculty.
 Colleges, schools, and departments shall hold regularly scheduled meetings.
-The dean or chair of the college, school, or department faculty whenever requested to do so by five members or one-fourth of the membership of its faculty, whichever is smaller.
+The dean or chair of the college, school, or department shall call a meeting of the college, school, or department faculty whenever requested to do so by five members or one-fourth of the membership of its faculty, whichever is smaller.
 A meeting of a college, school, or department faculty also may be called by the president of the university, by its dean, or by its chair.
 A majority of a college, school, or department faculty shall constitute a quorum for the transaction of business, unless otherwise provided within an academic unit.